PhoenixTales/phoenix-docs/mechanics/attributes.md

 ### The Arts

+After clarifying the general attributes, the "Arts" remain.
+But which purpose do these arts serve in the gameplay?
+What is their function?

+TODO!!!

-While before in the alpha research we correlated Arcane, Weaponry, Thievery and Will to the four classes, it does not really fit to the system proposed here and wouldn't be consequent due to how important Will is for every character and independent of the class compared to Thievery and Weaponry that are clearly class focused.
+While before in the alpha research we correlated Arcane, Weaponry, Thievery and Will to the four classes, Will does not really fit into this scheme and the system proposed here.
+It wouldn't be consequent due to how important Will is for every character and independent of the class compared to Thievery and Weaponry that are clearly class focused.

-One approach would be to argument that while the psionic magic and the alchemical magic are completely independent, Arcane may work as an overarching attribute of magical knowledge for both magical classes.
-But that doesn't fit because one of the essential characteristics of the psionic in classical roleplaying games is exactly his despise of the "Arcane" that stands for the traditions and rituals of the clerics, here the cults of the realm with the mages as priests.
+One approach would be to argument that while the psionic magic and the alchemical magic are completely independent, *Arcane* may work as an overarching attribute of magical knowledge for both magical classes.
+But that doesn't fit because one of the essential characteristics of psionics in classical roleplaying games is exactly their despise of the "Arcane" that stands for the traditions and rituals of the clerics (here of the cults of the realm with the mages as priests).

-Thus, either we would have to go without a psionic equivalent to the three Arts for the other classes or we have to come up with something more suitable to the heretic nature of the psionics.
+Thus, either we would have to go without a psionic equivalent to the three Arts for the other classes (which would be inconsequent) or we have to come up with something more suitable to the heretic nature of the psionics, which is obviously what we do.
+Adding "psionics" as an art.
-What could that be?

-In the same way as the arcane art opens the mind and prepares the body of the mage for the mana, a psionic specific "art" has to open the mind and prepare the body of the psionic to the psi energy.
-Opening the mind and preparing the body to the psi energy means to enable him to see/sense this energy in the first place (such as in form of the psi-knots) and to learn handling it.
+In the same way as the arcane art opens the mind and prepares the body of the mage for the mana, a psionic art has to open the mind and prepare the body of the psionic to the psi energy.
+Opening the mind and preparing the body for the psi energy means to enable him to see/sense this energy in the first place (such as in form of the psi-knots) and to learn handling it.
 So what this psionic art has to be about is not the arcane, but a psychic or mystic sense.

-Just as the mage can lead the way to the magical ore (that he needs for his potions which again he needs to boost mana) due to his ability to alchemically sense physical substances that are magically charged, having a whole set of additional perceptions unknown to those without the Arcane gift, in the same way there are additional perceptions to the highly skilled psionic, opening up a world beyond the physical and allowing him a glimpse into the mystical, psychical (or demonic?) reality like an overlay over the world perceived by others, by which, for instance, he can see the psi-knots that he needs to boost his maximal psi-energy and other phenomenons.
+Just as the mage can lead the way to the magical ore (that he needs for his potions which again he needs to boost mana) due to his ability to alchemically sense physical substances that are magically charged, having a whole set of additional perceptions unknown to those without the *Arcane Gift*, in the same way there are additional perceptions to the highly skilled psionic, opening up a world beyond the physical and allowing him a glimpse into the mystical, psychical (or demonic) reality like an overlay over the world perceived by others, by which, for instance, he can see the psi-knots that he needs to boost his maximal psi-energy and other phenomena.

-The psionic brotherhood (which was highly inspired by buddhism in fact), uses the sign of the opened eye and the open eye signifies awakening.
+The psionic brotherhood (which was highly inspired by buddhism in fact), uses the sign of the opened eye.
+And the open eye signifies awakening.
 That is exactly what the psionic art has to be about, what they all are working on: to awaken.

 The warrior strives to master combat and weaponry.
 The thief strives to become a master thief, to master thievery.
 The mage strives to dive into the arcane knowledge and to reach the highest initiations.
 And the psionic strives to awaken himself and thereby the sleeper and to awaken the sleeper and thereby himself; one through the other.